thatchakomP/oneWhey/docs/sdlc/01_planning.md

 ## Summary

 This document translates the user's REQUIREMENTS.md for the BMR/TDEE Calculator (MVP) into a concise planning artifact for implementation.
+The user requested to use plain React and pnpm for package management instead of Next.js/npm from the original REQUIREMENTS; the plan below reflects that choice and calls out divergences from the original spec.

 ## Scope

+-   Scope
+-
--   Build an installable, responsive web app using Next.js (App Router) + TypeScript + Tailwind CSS + next-intl + next-pwa.
+-   -   Build an installable, responsive web app using React + TypeScript + Tailwind CSS.
+Use pnpm as the package manager.
--   Two locales: en (default) and th.
--   PWA installable and offline-friendly for core calculator.
--   No auth, database, analytics, or advanced animations for MVP.

-## Acceptance Criteria (measurable)
+-
+-   -   Note: REQUIREMENTS.md originally specified Next.js (App Router), next-intl, and next-pwa.
+Switching to plain React means we will replace Next-specific features with suitable alternatives:
+-   -   Routing & i18n: use react-router (or a minimal router) + react-intl (or react-i18next) for locale paths `/en` and `/th`.
+-   -   PWA: use Workbox or vite-plugin-pwa (depending on the bundler) to provide manifest and service worker functionality.
+-   -   File layout will be adjusted from `app/[locale]` to a React-centric `src/pages` or `src/routes` structure per chosen bundler.

 1. Calculator UI at `/en` and `/th` with inputs: sex, age, height, weight, units toggle, activity level, optional body-fat%.
 2. Correct BMR/TDEE calculations (Mifflin-St Jeor and Katch-McArdle) and goal presets.
 Numbers rounded to nearest kcal.